homer0/jest-ex/README.md

 First I started with the transformer (the preprocessor at that time) because I was having issues with the code coverage where some _invisible lines_ weren't being tested so my reported showed as _incomplete_.
 Those lines were _Babel magic_, but Babel wasn't adding the Istanbul comment, so I started there, I made a preprocessor that would compile the script with Babel and add the comment for those _invisible lines_.

-After that, and knowing that I had the power to make changes, I started noticing a few things that I didn't like about my tests, like (because I needed to for some cases) having to `jest.unmock` one by one all the files of a directory, when glob patterns are a really common thing on Node apps nowadays; other thing, and this is more Node related than Jest, the fact that because all `require`/`import` has to be relative to the test file, the file header was full of `../../..`.
+After that, and knowing that I had the power to make changes, I started noticing a few things that I didn't like about my tests, like (because I needed to for some cases) having to `jest.unmock` one by one all the files of a directory, when glob patterns are a really common thing on Node apps nowadays; other thing, and this is more Node related than Jest, the fact that because all `require` and `import` have to be relative to the test file, the file header was full of `../../..`.
 So, I built the ability to use glob patterns on `jest.unmock` and a special format for referencing path relatives to the root of your project.

 Now, there was another feature I wanted from Jest, but that it was only partially available: Run only one specific test and collect the coverage just for that file.
 Jest allows you to specify one test, by sending a regular expression to the CLI command, but it doesn't affect the coverage report, so I test one class and I get a giant report with the coverage information for all the project files... not what I wanted.

 The problem with this feature was that I couldn't add it from my preprocessor, I needed to add it before running the tests... thus, a custom runner.
-So I wrote a custom runner with my feature.
+I wrote a custom runner with my feature.

-Finally, with my runner and transformer, I assumed I could connect them (make the runner automatically register the transformer) and publish it as a library.
+Finally, with my runner and transformer, I assumed I could connect them (make the runner automatically register the transformer) and publish it as a library... and here we are.

 ## Information